 - Look through customer reviews of designers online.

-Before making a conclusive decision on what company you will choose, make sure they address your style and encompass every single detail you want.
+Before making a conclusive decision on what company you will choose, make sure they address your style, give you additional info on any specific details you are after like door and window styles, and then encompass every single detail you want into reality.
 You can do this by bringing some photos you have collected over time and ensure their design aesthetic is compliant with the theme from your pictures.